 - Their tan fur helps them blend in with their surroundings, which disguising them from predators flying above.

-- They are immune to a lot of scorpion and snake venom.
+- They are immune to a lot of scorpions and snake venom.
 They also enjoy these creatures in their diet.

-- The dominant female Meerkats are cannibals!
+- Did you know?
+Dominant female Meerkats are cannibals!
 They sometimes eat pups of subordinate females.

 - You would not experience this unless in their presence, but Meerkats come with a funky smell.
 However, this bad scent helps to determine which of the peers are friendly or not.